josipbrcina/react-minimalistic-use-form/README.md

 * Form state management
 * Native html5 form validation
 * Form validation `on input` or `on submit`
-* Automatically toggles error and "is-dirty" input class names
+* Automatically toggles error and "is-touched" input class names
 * Scroll to error
-* Very lightweight with no dependencies
+* Very **lightweight** with no dependencies
 * Typescript support
+* Built-in validation debounce with auto cancellation for stale validations
-* Opt-in via plugins
+* Opt-in via plugins to add `custom validator` or custom scroll to error functionality

 #### Current supported form fields
 + input